 Due to a rise in the number and complexity of Pension Scams, legislation came into effect on 30 November 2021 that means the trustees or managers of registered pension schemes can prevent or delay a transfer initiated by a member of their pension scheme from that date if they see signs of it being a scam.
 This can affect a member’s statutory right to a transfer as the new legislation has introduced conditions that must be met before the transfer can proceed.

 All statutory transfers will either need to be to one of the pension schemes set out under the First Condition or sufficient evidence will need to be provided under the Second Condition.
+If concerns are present during the Second Condition process the member will need to attend a mandatory guidance session with MoneyHelper.
 Where either of these conditions are not satisfied the member may lose their statutory right to a transfer to their requested receiving pension scheme.

 The First Condition is where the member is transferring to:

 - an authorised Master Trust scheme (as per The Pensions Regulator's list of authorised master trusts), or

 If the trustees or managers of the transferring pension scheme is satisfied beyond reasonable doubt that the receiving pension scheme is one of the above, then the transfer can go ahead.